What Is A Business Continuity Plan?

 - Document all forms and resource requirements for all manual workarounds

 The site also addresses how to manage incidents, from defining procedures to training and practicing the plan, to maintaining the plan through continual improvements.
-I would add to the government’s recommendations to include a checklist of all equipment and supplies, as well as the location of data backups.
+It would be prudent to supplement the Government’s recommendations with a checklist of all equipment and supplies, as well as the location of data backups.
 Many organizations now use the cloud to store their data instead of on-site servers.
 In the case of an emergency where servers would be at risk, the cloud can offer peace of mind that data is always protected.
 In either case, redundant backup of all data is a necessity.

 Other helpful resources include: